The following instructions explain the various burdens of proof that may be applicable in a criminal trial.

 CR04-081.
 Unanimous Verdict (07/25/02).
 This instruction addresses a potential problem with jury unanimity.
 The problem may appear in various forms.
 For examples, see Woodmansee v.
 Stoneman, 133 Vt.
 449 (1975), where the jury was presented with two separate theories of accomplice liability, and State v.
 Couture, 146 Vt.
 268 (1985), where the jury was told it could convict the defendant of kidnapping, for confining any one of five alleged victims, but where there was no instruction to ensure unanimity regarding the essential element that the defendant had confined a particular person.

 The problem appeared again when the State introduced evidence of three separate sexual acts in support of one count of sexual assault.
 State v.
 Martel, 164 Vt.
 501 (1995).
 The court instructed the jury that each juror had to agree as to which of the three sexual acts constituted the “sexual act” element of the crime, and that they would have to look to the evidence of that individual act in order to convict.
 The defendant was convicted of sexual assault, and the Supreme Court affirmed, noting that the instruction eliminated much of the potential prejudice that had existed because of the absence of an election.
 Id. at 504.

 The instruction on jury unanimity, CR04-081, represents an attempt to deal with the Couture problem by giving an instruction.
 It is still preferable for the State to make an election.
 If the instruction is used, it should be tailored to fit the circumstances of the case.

 The instructions on accomplice liability, CR09-301 and -305, comply with the constitutional requirement of jury unanimity.
-The State may prove that the defendant committed the crime either as an accomplice or as the principle actor.
+The State may prove that the defendant committed the crime either as an accomplice or as the principal actor.
 State v.
 Green, 2006 VT 64, 180 Vt.
 544. The jury must still reach a unanimous verdict on the essential elements of the crime.